ietf-wg-cellar/ebml-specification/specification.markdown

-Each instance of the Parent Element **MUST** contain at most this many instances of this EBML Element, including the unwritten mandatory element with a default value, see (#note-on-the-use-of-default-attributes-to-define-mandatory-ebml-elements).
+Each instance of the Parent Element **MUST** contain at most this many instances of this EBML Element, including the unwritten mandatory element with a default value; see (#note-on-the-use-of-default-attributes-to-define-mandatory-ebml-elements).
-If the EBML Element has an empty EBMLParentPath then maxOccurs refers to constraints on the occurrence of the EBML Element within the EBML Document.
+If the EBML Element has an empty EBMLParentPath, then maxOccurs refers to constraints on the occurrence of the EBML Element within the EBML Document.

 The maxOccurs attribute is **OPTIONAL**.
-If the maxOccurs attribute is not present then there is no upper bound for the permitted number of occurrences of this EBML Element within its Parent Element or within the EBML Document, depending on whether or not the EBMLParentPath of the EBML Element is empty.
+If the maxOccurs attribute is not present, then there is no upper bound for the permitted number of occurrences of this EBML Element within its Parent Element or within the EBML Document, depending on whether or not the EBMLParentPath of the EBML Element is empty.

-The semantics meaning of maxOccurs within an EBML Schema is analogous to the meaning of maxOccurs within an XML Schema, when it is not present it's similar to xml:maxOccurs="unbounded" in an XML Schema.
+The semantics meaning of maxOccurs within an EBML Schema is analogous to the meaning of maxOccurs within an XML Schema; when it is not present, it's similar to xml:maxOccurs="unbounded" in an XML Schema.

 #### range